How to Trim a Beard with Scissors: Master the Art of Precision

 For flawless alignment and oil distribution.

-• Boar Bristle Brush: Helps distribute natural oils and smoothens the beard.
-It’s excellent for making sure your beard is well-aligned before trimming.
+- Boar Bristle Brush: Helps distribute natural oils and smoothens the beard.
+It’s excellent for ensuring your beard is well-aligned before trimming.

 4. Mirror